 The Bible’s call to the wife to submit to her husband is one of the most misunderstood and confused areas of the Christian family.
 For that reason, earlier this year, we drew your attention to the new booklet, HELP!
-I Can’t Submit to My Husband, written by Glenda Hotton, biblical counselor and professor at The Master’s College in Santa Clarita, California.
+I Want to Model Submission in Marriage, written by Glenda Hotton, biblical counselor and professor at The Master’s College in Santa Clarita, California.
 That previous post, A Wife’s Submission Is Not, continues to be one of our most popular links.
 Therefore, I thought readers would gain much from Glenda’s further comments about biblical submission.
 This time, what submission is…

 An Attitude of the Heart before It Is an Action.
 It is a belief that it is God’s best for the marriage.
 It is actively expressing faith in God’s Word and his motives in giving us this command.